 Your judges for the 2013 Poetry Prize

-Last week we presented you with the shortlist for the 2013 Poetry Prize, and asked you to vote for your favourite collection.
+We presented you with the shortlist for the 2013 Poetry Prize and asked you to vote for your favourite collection.
 We’ll be announcing the winner of the public vote later this week, but until then we thought we would introduce you to three writers whose job it is to pick the Grand Prize winner.

 Sue Goyette’s poetry has appeared (in addition to in print) on the Toronto subway system and in wedding vows, and was spray-painted on a sidewalk somewhere in St. John’s.
 The author of four award-winning books of poems, she published a novel, Lures, in 2002 and currently teaches in the creative writing program at Dalhousie University.
 Sue also won the CBC Poetry Prize in 2008 for "Outskirts".